 Comparison: the development of the Wallingford neighborhood

-The Wallingford neighborhood of Seattle is located at the north end of Lake Union and just a mile or two west of the University District.
-Wallingford was earlier known as Latona and it was a community which first developed along a railroad line, like its neighboring communities.
+The Wallingford neighborhood of Seattle is located just a mile or two west of the University District.
+Wallingford was earlier known as Latona and it was a community which first developed along a railroad line, like its neighboring communities along the northern shore of Lake Union.

 Wedgwood considered to be a rural area served by cars, not public transit